 |Music||Thane E. McDonald and Marie D. McDonald Memorial Scholarships||for qualified music students; financial need is a factor|

 |Joseph Pleasant and Marguerite Nutt Sloan Memorial Scholarship||for qualified music students; financial need is a factor|

 |Maria Thornton and Miriam Carlyle Willis Scholarship||for qualified music students; financial need is a factor|

 |M. Elizabeth Harris Scholarship||for qualified music students; financial need is a factor|

 |Theatre||Jordan Scholarship||for theatre majors; worth $2500|

-Other possible sources of funds for upperclass students include scholarships awarded by some fraternities or sororities to their members, scholarships from the debate program, scholarships for serving as a Presidential Aide, three to five scholarships awarded by Phi Beta Kappa to top achievers of the junior class, and a scholarship sponsored by the Chi Rho musical group for one of its members.
+Other possible sources of funds for upperclass students include scholarships awarded by some fraternities or sororities to their members, scholarships from the debate program, three to five scholarships awarded by Phi Beta Kappa to top achievers of the junior class, and a scholarship sponsored by the Chi Rho musical group for one of its members.
 Inquire with each organization for more information.

 Wake Forest University offers merit based scholarships that students from all socio-economic backgrounds may be eligible to apply for.